 Other ronin became nothing more than robbers and thieves, using their military skills to intimidate peasants.

-During the two-century peace of the Tokugawa shogunate, there was little need for trained warriors.
+During the two centuries of peace under the Tokugawa shogunate, the demand for trained warriors diminished.